-- Food Processing: New Mexico’s spicy, unique foods sell globally and food processing is growing here.
+- Sustainable & Value-Added Agriculture: New Mexico’s spicy, unique foods sell globally and food processing is growing here.
 Competitive electric prices, land costs, and wages separate New Mexico from other states.